Financial-Times/ft-origami/docs/component-spec/modules.md

 * include a bower-compatible `bower.json` file (in the root of the repo) which if present *must* conform to the requirements set out in 'Packaging and build configuration' below.
 * have automated CI, and if they do it *must* include verification that the module can be built using the mechanism described in the build service guide (see also "Continuous integration" below)

+## Managing new releases

+When new versions of components are released, updates may be needed to components and products that consume the component.
+The following notification rules apply:

+* If the release is a new **major** version, the component developer *must* notify maintainers of all components and products listed as dependents in the Origami registry, at least 1 day prior to the release being tagged (to enable other breaking changes to be suggested), and again immediately after the release.
+* If the release is a new **minor** version, the component developer *should* notify maintainers of all components and products listed as dependents in the Origami registry, immediately after the release.
+* If the release is a new **patch** version, no notifications need be sent.

 ## Themes

 Modules *may* be **themeable**, meaning that they contain minimal visual style and expect style to be applied to them from outside the module.
 Modules *may* also be **theming**, meaning that they contain styles designed to change the appearance of another module.